 -If using a rub that contains bulky herbs or spices, make sure to grind them down with a mortar and pestle or in a spice grinder.
 Large pieces tend to clog up the injector.

--There will be a little leakage when you inject it into the meat.
+-There will be a little leakage when you inject the liquid into the meat.
 Take it slow and inject it into multiple spots.
 If some of the marinade spills out, blot it away with clean paper towels and proceed.

 -Choose flavors similar to the rub.
 You can certainly just use a little rub to make up your marinade, however, if you’re choosing an individual recipe, pick one that doesn’t clash with the other herbs and spices you’re using.

 Need more inspiration?
 Here are some of our best pork injection recipes.